Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ```
 {
-    message: 'Sorry, but something went wrong while retrieving the jobs.'
+    message: 'Sorry, but something went wrong while retrieving the list of companies'
 }
 ```